korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 if you remember the Big-O notations I covered previously.
 A mechanism to reduce this cost is introduced by something called hashing.
-If we created two buckets of elements, and the element could consistently identify, which bucket it was stored in, then half could reduce the lookup.
+If we created two buckets of elements, and the element could consistently identify which bucket it was stored in, then half could reduce the lookup.
 If we created four buckets, we could reduce the cost by a quarter.
 A hashed collection will optimally create a limited set of buckets,